 We firmly believe that Catholic schools are one of the most powerful institutions for human formation and societal transformation, whose impact is especially pronounced amongst the growing number of Latino youth.
 Join us this summer to learn more about how we can all work together to put Latino children and our nation on the path to a bright future.

-By attending Adelante, you will learn from school, parish, and diocesan leaders with demonstrated success in implementing innovative Latino outreach strategies, as well as from some of the nation's top scholars working to promote a deeper understanding of the U.S. Latino experience.
+By attending Adelante, participants will learn from school, parish, and diocesan leaders with demonstrated success in implementing innovative Latino outreach strategies, as well as from some of the nation's top scholars working to promote a deeper understanding of the U.S. Latino experience.
 Conference sessions will be built around the three core goals of the Catholic School Advantage, and will help foster robust discussions around how we can embrace, educate, and empower Latino families through Catholic schools.

 Benefits of attending Adelante

 - Learn about the fastest-growing and youngest population in the United States and its implications for the Catholic Church and Catholic schools

 - Learn proven marketing strategies on how to attract Latino families to Catholic schools

 - Develop a deeper understanding of cultural influences in the lives of children and how to create culturally sustaining classrooms and schools